-Bowl your group over at Andy B's.
-The entertainment destination located at Branson Landing is more than a bowling alley: The venue has a full-service restaurant and bar, private karaoke rooms, virtual reality lounges, express escape rooms and a stage featuring live music.
+Andy B's, the entertainment destination located at Branson Landing, is more than a bowling alley: The venue has a full-service restaurant and bar, private karaoke rooms, virtual reality lounges, express escape rooms and a stage featuring live music.

 Dogwood Canyon Nature Park is a perfect setting for a retreat or an event.
 The park covers 10,000 acres of pristine Ozark Mountain landscape that features miles of trout streams, waterfalls, ancient burial caves, unique hand-built bridges and bottomless, blue green pools.
 There are meeting facilities in the park and multiple sites where it is possible to set up a stream-side meal.